kommitters/editorjs-break-line/README.md

 ```

 ## Contributing and Development
 Bug reports and pull requests are welcome on GitHub https://github.com/kommitters/editorjs-break-line.
 Everyone is welcome to participate in the project.
+If you are thinking about contributing to the project, please check our [Contributing Guide](https://github.com/kommitters/editorjs-break-line/blob/master/CONTRIBUTING.md).

 ## Changelog
 See the [CHANGELOG](https://github.com/kommitters/editorjs-break-line/blob/master/CHANGELOG.md) for versions details.